SFTtech/openage/doc/reverse_engineering/networking/06-chat_message_spoofing.md

 * Age of Empires 2: The Conquerors 1.0c
 * Wine 1.8.7

 The router was placed as a central point between the two hosts and used for capturing the network traffic.
 In this example, we also use the router to send the forged UDP packet to one of the host, though in practice, the packet could be spoofed by one of the hosts as well.
-The setup looked like this:
+The setup for our router looks like this:

 * Ubuntu 17.04
 * Wireshark 2.2.6